cgrs/ecommerce-service-starter/README.md

 Basic ecommerce service written in Go for educational purposes.

+> :warning: You're in the solution branch.
+> If you get stuck, start a discussion in this repo to get hints instead of just copying the solution.

 # Prerequisites

 You should have at least Go 1.16 installed in your system.